Konsta7/unioulu-ips-community-app/README.md

 You can create an API key by following these steps:

 1. Go to the Appwrite Overview dashboard.
-2. Under "Integrate with your server" select "API key".
+2. Under "Integrations" select "API keys" and "Create API key".
 3. Select a name and an expiry date.
 4. Select scopes; for development purposes, you can select all scopes.
 5. Click "Create" to generate the API key.